Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Weighted analytic regularity for polynomial nonlinearities

 \subsection{Local elliptic estimate}

 We start by proving a local seminorm estimate in weighted Sobolev spaces.
-This has been already established in \cite{Costabel2012a}, as an intermediate estimate leading to the proof of another regularity result.
+This has been already established in Ref.~\refcite{Costabel2012a}, as an intermediate estimate leading to the proof of another regularity result.
 We restate it here fully, in the specific form that will be needed in the sequel.
-The goal is to control the weighted norm of a higher order derivative of a function with the weighted norm of its Laplacian and of lower order derivatives in a bigger domain, while giving an explicit dependence of the constants on the distance between the domains. \begin{proposition} Let $1<p<\infty$, $R>0$, $k\in\mathbb{N}$ and $\rho\in(0, \frac{R}{2(k+1)})$.
-Furthermore, let $\gamma \in \mathbb{R}$ and $j\in \mathbb{N}$ such that $1\leq j \leq k$.
-Then,
+The goal is to control the weighted norm of a higher order derivative of a function with the weighted norm of its Laplacian and of lower order derivatives in a bigger domain, while giving an explicit dependence of the constants on the distance between the domains. \begin{proposition} Let $1<p<\infty$, $R>0$ such that $B_R \subset \Omega$, and let $\gamma \in \mathbb{R}$.
+There exists $\Creg>0$ such that for all $k\in\mathbb{N}$, all $\rho\in(0, \frac{R}{2(k+1)})$, all $j\in \mathbb{N}$ such that $1\leq j \leq k$, and all $u$ with bounded $|\cdot|_{\mathcal{K}^{i, p}_\gamma(B_{R-j\rho})}$, $i=k-1, k, k+1$ seminorms,